Put some meat in your marketing messages.

 Every year, millions of dollars are wasted on advertising that is glizty and well-produced, but not very well thought-out.
 Kind of like a supermodel… nice to look at, but there’s just no substance there.

-He should have hired someone to help him define his brand strategy.
+He should have hired someone to help him define his brand strategy before diving into an ad campaign.
 Before he paid a top-name architect to design the restaurant.
-Before he paid for an ad campaign.
 Before he ever trained his servers or developed the menu, he should have known what his establishment was “all about.”

 That’s the difference between a strategic branding company and most small ad agencies.
 Branding starts earlier — further “upstream” — and goes deeper.
 It touches all facets of the business, not just the outbound advertising messages.
 It’s about the meat of the business, not just show business.